fourk/vzaar/README.md

             ex: http://example.com/callback/
     MAX_VIDEO_SIZE - integer - size (in bytes) of maximum alowed upload size

+Once the above keys are defined in your settings.py file, you can use the api like so:

     from vzaar import DjangoVzaar
     api = DjangoVzaar()